Harvard Medical School, Massachusetts General Hospital

 Charlestown, MA 02129

-Nisan Ozana is a research fellow at Harvard Medical School and Massachusetts General Hospital.
+Nisan Ozana is a postdoctoral research fellow at Harvard Medical School and Massachusetts General Hospital.
 Nisan’s research focuses on developing novel acoustical and optical sensing methods for functional and clinical neuroimaging.

 After his MSc in electrical engineering, Cum Laude, Nisan Ozana continued on to PhD research in Prof. Zeev Zalevsky’s group at Bar Ilan University, Israel where he focused on investigating and developing remote photonics bio-medical sensing methods of nanometric vibrations.

 As a PhD visiting student at Yale University, in collaboration with Prof. Joy Hirsch at The Brain Function Laboratory, Nisan developed and demonstrated a remote photonic sensing method based on temporal and spatial acoustical changes for sensing of cerebral hemodynamic changes.